XxMrNobodyxX/Fix-Slow-Vmware-Windows-11/README.md

-# Fix-Slow-Vmware-Windows-11
+# Fix Slow Vmware Windows 11

 Improve VMware performance on Windows 11.

-After battling for a long time with Windows 11 and slow VMs on Vmware I chained a bunch of fixes in a .bat file that makes my VMs run normally again.
+After battling for a long time with Windows 11 and slow VMs on VMware, I chained a bunch of fixes in a .bat file that would make my VMs run normally again.
-This .bat file will disable virtualized-security on Windows 11 machines and improve slow Vmware VM performance.
+This .bat file will disable virtualised security on Windows 11 machines and improve slow Vmware VM performance.

-* You will need to dowload the dg_readiness tool from the repo or Microsoft: [Device Guard and Credential Guard hardware readiness tool](https://download.microsoft.com/download/B/D/8/BD821B1F-05F2-4A7E-AA03-DF6C4F687B07/dgreadiness_v3.6.zip).
+* You will need to download the dg_readiness tool from the repo or Microsoft: [Device Guard and Credential Guard hardware readiness tool](https://download.microsoft.com/download/B/D/8/BD821B1F-05F2-4A7E-AA03-DF6C4F687B07/dgreadiness_v3.6.zip).
 * Extract the file and modify the path in the .bat file
-* Run the .bat file as administrator, you might see an error depending on how your settings are applied but it will complete.
+* Run the .bat file as an administrator.
+You might see an error depending on how your settings are applied, but the process will complete.
 * Restart your machine and hit the Windows key when prompted.
-* You will see that virtualized-security will show as not enabled in Systeminfo and your VMs won't have the side channel mitigation option anymore.
+* In Systeminfo, virtualised security will be shown as not enabled, and your VMs will no longer have the side channel mitigation option.
-* You will need to run the script again after every Windows update.
+* You will need to rerun the script after every Windows update or if you see that Windows has re-enabled virtualised security.